AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ## Table design

 Like most DynamoDB models, only a single table is required.
 We will call it `comments`.

-At this stage there is only a single entity, `comments` exists, but others could eventually be stored in this table.
+Within this table a `COMMENT` entity belongs to a `PRODUCT`.
 We are not providing a model for products in this series of posts, it is assumed to exist already.

 ### Table